Tuttotorna/OMNIABASE/README.md

 ## Overview

-OMNIABASE is a general multirepresentational framework for structural analysis beyond a single representation.

-Its core premise is simple:
+OMNIABASE begins from one simple premise:

 a phenomenon should not be treated as exhausted by one coding, one coordinate system, one numerical base, one symbolic encoding, one observer-centered frame, or one descriptive view.

-Instead, the same object can be observed across multiple codings in order to distinguish:
+Instead, the same object can be recoded across multiple workable representations in order to distinguish:

 - what depends on the chosen representation
 - what remains stable beyond it
 - what emerges only through cross-representational analysis
 - what collapses when representational privilege is removed

-OMNIABASE is not a single application.
+OMNIABASE is not one narrow application.

 It is the general framework from which multiple structural branches can be derived.